Smith Square: Buildings

 Sir John Smith, who was Conservative M.P. for Cities of London and Westminster from 1965 to 1970, lived at № 1.

 The campaigning journalist William Thomas Stead lived at № 5 from 1904 until his death on board the Titanic in 1912.
 Another famous resident was Rab Butler, the Conservative Deputy Prime Minister.

 № 17 - Nobel House - cross-corner block built in 1928, for newly-formed Imperial Chemical Industries (ICI).
 ICI leased it to the government in 1987, and it is currently headquarters for the Department for Environment, Food and Rural Affairs.

 Sharing the western part of the south side is Transport House which from 1928 to 1980 head-quartered the Labour Party then the TGWU until the 1990s.
 It is now the headquarters of the Local Government Association and is known as Local Government House.

 №s 32-34 served as Conservative Central Office, the Conservative Party's headquarters between 1958 and 2003.
 It stood empty until 2007 when it was sold for £30.5m to Harcourt Developments who planned to redevelop it as flats before the 2008 credit crunch hit.
 It is now "Europe House".

+№ 36 - Mulberry House - designed by Sir Edwin Lutyens and constructed in 1911 for Reginald McKenna, a senior politician who later became chairman of the Midland Bank.
+It was later bought by Henry Mond, 2nd Baron Melchett who, in conjunction with his wife, Gwen, commissioned an elaborate interior re-decoration by the architect Darcy Braddell.
+The result has been described as "one of the most important Art Deco interiors in London."
+It gained notoriety for the sculpture "Scandal", designed by Charles Sargeant Jagger which is now housed in the Victoria and Albert Museum.
+The Grade II listed building went up for sale of £25 million in 2015.